dstelljes/container-project/book/Distribution/Stacks.md

 ```

 This file is doing a few things for us:
-* Using version 2 of Docker compose
+* Using version 2 of Docker Compose
 * Creates two services: the _voting-app_ service and the _redis_ service
 * Builds the voting-app image from the Dockerfile in the current directory
 * Forwards port 3000 on the container to 61000 on the host machine